Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

 - Common information structure and rules for all types of VAT returns
 - Flexibility; code based rather than fixed fields
   - From electronic forms to digital interaction
-  - No longer numbered fields, these will be replaced by a dynamic list of specifications
+  - No longer numbered fields, these are replaced by a dynamic list of specifications
   - The new VAT-return re-uses the Standard Tax Codes from the SAF-T standard.
 (Note: the new VAT-return must not be confused with the SAF-T Financial file.
-Only the codes will be re-used - The VAT-return will still be at a very aggregated level).
+Only the codes are re-used - The VAT-return is still at a very aggregated level).
 - Easier to provide the correct information; remarks for VAT returns per line and in total:
   - Removes the need for remarks as the new return covers more cases
   - Structured remarks for common cases